The-Knights-of-Ni/5206-docs/onboarding/software.rst

 1. Open Android Studio
 2. Click “Get from VCS”
-3. Use https://github.com/The-Knights-of-Ni/PowerPlay/ for the url.
+3. Use https://github.com/The-Knights-of-Ni/CenterStage.git for the url.

+.. admonition:: Git URL
+    :class: important

+    The above url changes from year to year, so make sure to use the correct one.

 .. image:: ../images/AndroidStudioStartPage.png